Bad Vibes Forever

-Bad Vibes Forever is the fourth and final studio album by American rapper and singer XXXTentacion.
-It is his second posthumous solo album following his death on June 18, 2018.
-The album was released on December 6, 2019, and features guest appearances from Lil Wayne, Blink-182, Tory Lanez, Stefflon Don, Mavado, Ky-Mani Marley, Rick Ross, Vybz Kartel, Joey Badass, Trippie Redd and others.
+Bad Vibes Forever is the fourth and final studio album by American rapper XXXTentacion.
+It was released through Bad Vibes Forever and Empire Distribution on December 6, 2019.
+The production was handled by XXXTentacion himself, alongside DJ Carnage, John Cunningham, JonFX, Ronny J, XXYYXX, and among others.
+The album features a wide range of guest appearances from artists including PnB Rock, Trippie Redd, Lil Wayne, Rick Ross, Killstation, Noah Cyrus, Tom G, Tory Lanez, Mavado, Craig Xen, Kemba, Joey Badass, Sauce Walka, Carnage, Ky-Mani Marley, Stefflon Don, Vybz Kartel, Jimmy Levy, Joyner Lucas, Ikabod Veins, and Blink-182.
+The album serves as a follow-up to his first posthumous album and third studio album, Skins (2018).

-"Royalty" was released on July 19, 2019, as Bad Vibes Forever's lead single.
-"Hearteater", originally a scrapped track from ?, was officially released on October 22, 2019.
-Bad Vibes Forever failed to match the chart success of XXXTentacion's previous albums, debuting at number five on the Billboard 200.
+Bad Vibes Forever was supported by three singles – "Royalty", "Hearteater", and "Bad Vibes Forever".
+Bad Vibes Forever received mostly negative reviews from critics and was one of the worst rated albums of 2019 but still debuted at number five on the US Billboard 200, earning 65,000 album-equivalent units.

 Background

 Bad Vibes Forever was initially planned as XXXTentacion's debut album, with a slated release date of October 31, 2016.
 In a March 2017 interview, XXXTentacion stated he was working on Bad Vibes Forever alongside 17.
 17 was released as his debut album in August 2017, followed by the EP A Ghetto Christmas Carol in December.
 That same month, XXXTentacion announced that his next three albums would be titled ?, Skins, and Bad Vibes Forever.

 XXXTentacion's second studio album ? was released in March 2018, the last project he released before being murdered in June 2018.
 His first posthumous album, Skins, was released in December 2018.
 On the anniversary of his murder, his estate announced an upcoming album and documentary planned for the year.
 Billboard confirmed the album's title as Bad Vibes Forever in August 2019, with a slated release for fall 2019.
 The album was reported to feature guest appearances from Stefflon Don, Lil Wayne, Lil Nas X, Trippie Redd, Rick Ross, Joey Badass and more.
 However, the song featuring Lil Nas X would later be scrapped; stating that the fans didn't want it at first, it was because of one of Lil Nas X's tweets from his old Twitter account.
 But it was resolved, right around the corner from the release of the album.
 On August 25, 2019, the songs "Hearteater" and "School Shooters (ft.
 Lil Wayne)" were confirmed for the album.

 On November 12, 2019, a teaser for the album and XXXTentacion's clothing line, also titled Bad Vibes Forever, was released through his Instagram story.
 In the video, the album was presented as "the final album".

 On November 20, 2019, the album's cover art was teased on social media by XXXTentacion's mother who stated that the album would be "coming soon".
 A followup album trailer revealed the release date for December 6, 2019.